On the non-existence of trapped surfaces under low-regularity bounds: Introduction

 \subsection{Acknowledgements}

 We would like to express our gratitude to Otis Chodosh for many helpful discussions and for numerous insightful comments during the early stages of this work.
 We would also like to thank Or Hershkovits and Rafe Mazzeo for fruitful discussions.
+We thank an anonymous referee for many useful suggestions to improve the exposition.
+We also thank Chao Wu for pointing out a number of omissions in the earlier version of the paper.
 The first author acknowledges the support of a Terman fellowship and the NSF grant DMS-2005435.
 The second author acknowledges the support of the Clay Mathematics Institute while this work was being completed.